intermezzio/s23-data-science/challenges/c12-policing-assignment.md

     ##  RI     :  39375
     ##  (Other): 109857
     ##  NA's   :   9814

+Observations

+- This dataset has a large collection of police records with information about
+  - Sex
+  - Race
+  - Search details (eg was a search conducted, did it find anything)
+  - Arrest / sentence details (eg was the person arrested or warned)
+  - Where this took place (county, plus license plate state)
+- Some columns have pre-processed and post-processed versions, like race and reason_for_stop

 Note that we have both a `subject_race` and `race_Raw` column.
 There are a few possibilities as to what `race_Raw` represents: